Ankhesenpepi II: Royal titles of Ankhesenpepi II

 Since the temple was constructed under Pepi II because it makes a reference to king Pepi II, this shows that Merenre married Queen Ankhesenpepi II after Pepi I died.
 Merenre was Ankhesenpepi II's nephew.
 As the South Saqqara Stone document, an annal document created under Pepi II, shows that no period of coregency existed under Pepi I and Merenre, this suggests that Merenre and Ankhesenpepi II were rather the parents of Pepi II (rather than Pepi I) particularly since this document also assigns Merenre an independent reign of about a decade to Merenre.

-After her son Pepi came to the throne, Ankhesenpepi added the titles Mother of the Dual King Men-ankh-Neferkare (mwt-niswt-biti-mn-kh`-nfr-k3-r`), King’s Mother of Men-ankh-Neferkare (mwt-niswt- mn-kh`-nfr-k3-r`), and King’s Mother (mwt-niswt).
+After her son Pepi came to the throne, Ankhesenpepi added the titles Mother of the Dual King Men-ankh-Neferkare (mwt-niswt-biti-mn-kh`-nfr-k3-r`), King's Mother of Men-ankh-Neferkare (mwt-niswt- mn-kh`-nfr-k3-r`), and King's Mother (mwt-niswt).

 Death and burial

 Ankhesenpepi II's pyramid in Saqqara was found and excavated in 1998.
 The finds show that Ankhesenpepi's pyramid contained the first known examples of the pyramid texts in a Queen's pyramid.
-The texts refer to her as a queen mother, hence the construction of her pyramid dates to the reign of her son.
+The texts in the burial chamber refer to her as a queen mother, hence the construction of her pyramid dates to the reign of her son.

-In 1963, the burial chamber was discovered and remains which could be those of the queen were found.
+Inside the burial chamber were human remains which could be those of the queen.
 The burial was disturbed and the mummy found in and near the sarcophagus was incomplete.
 The bones belong to a middle aged woman.
 Next her pyramid were also found the remains of an obelisk.
 It is one of the largest of the Old Kingdom.